amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 makes the presence of the verb `kō` in the sense of `koḷḷu` crystal clear.
 So, unlike the [`ŭṁda` of Tulu](#dative-presentative-ŭṁda-of-tulu), `ikō`, `akō` of Kannada, are complete sentences in themselves (like `here/there you go` in English);
-losing the pronoun (in this case, the second-person) is natural to Kannada in such cases, especially in the spoken dialects, because the verbs are always inflected/conjugated for, among other things, grammatical person.
+losing the pronoun part of the sentence (in this case, the second-person) is natural to Kannada in such cases, especially in the spoken dialects, because the verbs are always inflected/conjugated for, among other things, grammatical person.

 ## Summary